Flogdrake

-Flogdrake (Old Swedish: floghdraki, louhikäärme), also elddrake or eldsdrake (lit. 'fire dragon, fiery dragon'), is a Nordic type of dragon, especially of Swedish folklore, including Finnish and Estonian folklore (see kratt).
-In appearance, it is related to the fiery serpents of Slavic myth; it is a wingless worm-dragon that flies across the sky while glowing, looking like a streak of fire or light akin to a shooting star, but unlike Slavic myth, it lives in mountain tunnels that it bores.
+Flogdrake (Old Swedish: floghdraki, flughdraki; louhikäärme), also elddrake or eldsdrake (lit. 'fire dragon, fiery dragon'), dialectally also godsdrake (Dalecarlian: gussdratji, lit. 'goods dragon'), is a type of dragon in Swedish folklore, and to a lesser extent Finnish and Estonian folklore (see kratt), by analogy a variation of the Pan-European firedrake myth; it is a wingless worm-dragon that flies across the sky while glowing, looking like a streak of fire or light akin to a shooting star, while living in mountain tunnels that it bores.

 Related myths also exist in Northern Germany, for example the Schrat.

 Etymology

 flogdrake derives from Old Swedish: floghdraki (including the form flughdraki), meaning ”fly-dragon”, and initially referred to just flying dragons, as opposed to non-flying ones.
 The term is a literary loan from flugdreki.

 Laurentius Petri (1499–1573) potentially used the term figuratively in its later sense in 1568, in his translation of the Book of Isaiah (Jesaia Prophete på nyt öffuerseedd, "Isaiah Prophet, translated a new").
-He used it there to translate Seraph (שרף) in 14:29 – a biblical being, in this sense, a burning winged serpent.
+He used it there to translate Seraph (שרף) in 14:29 – a biblical being, in this sense, a burning winged serpent – see fiery flying serpent.
 Isaiah 14:29 generally says something akin to: "Do not rejoice, all you Philistines, that the rod that struck you is broken; from the root of that snake will spring up a viper/basilisk, and its fruit/offspring will be a flying Seraph", in which Petri translated the last part as: "en brinnande floghdrake" ("a burning fly-dragon").

 In Finnish

 From Old Swedish, the term was borrowed into Finnish as a partial calque, there becoming louhikäärme, "louhi serpent".
-The fore element, flogh, was borrowed, later becoming louhi, and the aft element, draki ("dragon"), translated as serpent, the old word for dragon (compare worm-dragon, zmei-dragon).
+The fore element, flogh, was borrowed, in Finnish becoming louhi (compare Stockholm vs Tukholma), and the aft element, draki ("dragon"), translated as serpent, the old word for dragon (compare worm-dragon, zmei-dragon).

 In folk etymology, the term later evolved into lohikäärme ("salmon serpent"), the modern Finnish word for dragon.
 However, the etymology for louhi has also been speculated to stem from elsewhere.
 Some have speculated a connection with the Finnish witch-goddess Louhi, which might originally have meant "witch, spellcaster" etc (then roughly "supernatural snake").
 The Finnish folklorist and mythologist Martti Haavio connected the name with flog, but then speculating that the goddess had an earlier connection with flying.
 Other speculations have derived the lead from the verb louhia ("to mine, quarry, shatter" etc), to lovi ("cleft, crack"), which then connects to the trait that the dragon would drill into mountains (then roughly "mine snake").
 Another theory connects it with the rare archaic word louhi, meaning "lightning" ("lightning serpent"), then figuratively to the dragon's appearance in the sky.